Allegheny-Computer-Science-203-S2019/cs203-S2019-slides/README.md

 git clone https://github.com/Allegheny-Computer-Science-203-S2019/cs203-S2019-slides.git
 ```

-Please note that the presentation uses local fonts so that it can be displayed
+Please note that the presentation may use local fonts so that it can be
-on a laptop that either may not have access to the Internet or may only have
+displayed on a laptop that either may not have access to the Internet or may
-unreliable Internet access.
-Some browsers may disallow the loading of local
+only have unreliable Internet access.
+Some browsers may disallow the loading of
-fonts due to security concerns.
-However, it should be possible for you to view
+local fonts due to security concerns.
+However, it should be possible for you to
-the presentation correctly when using Chrome or Chromium on the Ubuntu operating
+view the presentation correctly when using Chrome or Chromium on the Ubuntu
-system &mdash; this is my primary development environment and the one that I
+operating system &mdash; this is my primary development environment and the one
-used to present these slides.
-However, I anticipate that the presentation slides
+that I used to present these slides.
+However, I anticipate that the presentation
-will display correctly on a wide variety of operating systems and browsers.
+slides will display correctly on a wide variety of operating systems and
+browsers.

 I have found that some versions of Chrome and Chromium do not quickly load the
 full-screen images that I use as backgrounds.
 If you notice this problem as